-Modelling suggests the trend in the percentage of people testing positive continued to increase in the week ending 31st December in Northern Ireland.
+Modelling suggests the percentage of people testing positive continued to increase in the week ending 6th January in Northern Ireland.
 The official estimates of the percentage of people in NI previously testing positive for COVID-19 are set out in figure 1.